bcgov/sample-api/README.md

     	WORKDIR /app
 - Install Poetry
 	RUN pip install poetry
-- copy the file poetry.lock, pyproject.toml to working directory of the container COPY pyproject.toml poetry.lock* ./
+- Copy the file poetry.lock, pyproject.toml to working directory of the  container COPY pyproject.toml poetry.lock* ./
 - Install the dependencies
 	RUN poetry install --no-root --no-dev
-- copy rest of the code to working directory
+- Copy rest of the code to working directory
 	COPY . .
 - Expose the ports where the app runs on.
 	EXPOSE 8000